Skip to main content

 1. Create HMAC keys for your GCS service account by following the Google Cloud guide.

-2. Configure the HMAC keys as well as the client_email, project_id and private_key for your service account in your dlt project's ClickHouse destination settings in config.toml:
+2. Configure the HMAC keys (aws_access_key_id and aws_secret_access_key) in your dlt project's ClickHouse destination settings in config.toml, similar to how you would configure AWS S3 credentials:

 [destination.filesystem]